tooltwist/datp/ATP/Scheduler2/queuing/README-REDIS-keys.md

 1. We publish the transaction completion on `CHANNEL_NOTIFY`.
 Each node subscribes to this channel, and monitors for the completion (or progress reports) of transactions that are currently long-polling on that node.

-## transactionsToArchive
+## datp_transactionsToArchive
-This function is called by the _ArchiveProcessor_ - the background task that moves trnsaction states from REDIS to long term storage (e.g. a database).
+This function is called by the _ArchiveProcessor_ - the background task that moves transaction states from REDIS to long term storage (e.g. a database).

 When a bunch of transactions are passed to an ArchiveProcessor to archive, they are not actually removed from